QNetITQ/WaveFox/README.md

 * Accent color (Windows 11 / Windows 10)
 * Vibrancy (MacOS)
 * Style is compatible with themes from the repository (Browser bar can be difficult to see depending on the theme)
 * Support for different forms of tabs
+* Support for tabs at the bottom

 ## Screenshots
 ![Styles](https://user-images.githubusercontent.com/85301851/139716492-b4ac94d2-8dc8-41ff-acc8-53631cd3befd.png)